(© Aussies In Morocco Tours™)

 For lunch, there are so many options in Marrakech.
 Les Jardins du Lotus has chic 1970s-style décor and is a cool retreat from the bustle of the Medina.
 It serves a wide variety of western and Moroccan food and its vegetarian highlight includes the carrot hummus with paprika and zucchini and feta fritters.

 For those with the enthusiasm to walk a little further and stand a little longer there are the eerie Tombeaux Saadiens, a mid-16th century burial complex that was uncovered in 1917.
-We would also recommend concluding the walking tour of the ancient Medina by visiting Palais Bahia with its wonderful mosaics and harem rooms and finally we could all meet at Restaurant El Bahia nearby, which has a little-known rooftop terrace, serves alcohol and from which you can enjoy the sunset over Marrakech.
+We would also recommend concluding the walking tour of the ancient Medina by visiting Palais Bahia with its wonderful mosaics and harem rooms.
+Finally we could all meet at Restaurant El Bahia nearby, which has a little-known rooftop terrace, serves alcohol and from which you can enjoy the sunset over Marrakech.

 We can also arrange a shopping tour with a western lady who lives locally and knows the artisans (so you’ll feel a bit more comfortable for example, when you visit wood decorators whose artisanal output again resonates with Matisse).
 However an organised shopping tour is not obligatory and we will sound out the group on tour before arranging any such shopping expedition.